-The ASPCA Equine Fund provides grants to U.S. nonprofit equine welfare organizations and other animal welfare organizations that care for horses, mules, donkeys and ponies – both wild and domestic – in alignment with our efforts to protect all equines.
-The ASPCA Equine Fund grants program seeks to award equine organizations which strive to achieve best practices, including maintenance of updated websites and robust fundraising practices, as well as excellent animal care.
-Unsolicited grants are generally awarded in amounts from $500-$4,000 and do not exceed 10% of an organization's current annual operating budget.
+The ASPCA Equine Fund provides grants to U.S. nonprofit equine welfare organizations and other animal welfare organizations that care for horses, mules, donkeys and ponies in alignment with our efforts to protect all equines.
+The ASPCA Equine Fund grants program seeks to award equine organizations that strive to achieve best practices both in nonprofit management and equine care.
+Unsolicited grants are generally awarded in amounts from $500-$5,000 and seldom exceed 10% of an organization's current annual operating budget.
 A site visit may be required before or as a condition of a grant.
-Unless part of a time-sensitive Request for Proposals program, applications for funding are accepted for consideration throughout the year or until funding for that particular area has been depleted.

 ASPCA Equine Fund will consider grants to those organizations whose focus and expertise are concentrated on reducing the suffering of equines who have lost their homes or been cruelly treated.
-We will also consider capacity-building grants that improve professionalism and better position an equine rescue or sanctuary to advance their mission.
 Applicants must have already received their 501(c)(3) determination from the IRS or be a governmental/municipal agency in order to apply.
 Equine rescues and sanctuaries must care for at least ten equine concurrently to be considered for funding.
-In 2013, the ASPCA Equine Fund will consider grant applications in the following areas (submit one project or request per application).
+In 2015, the ASPCA Equine Fund will consider grant applications in the following areas (submit one project or request per application).

-Grants for housing and rehabilitation of the equine victims of large-scale cruelty seizures impacting eight or more animals are available.
+Grants for housing and rehabilitation of the equine victims of large-scale seizures due to cruelty, neglect or abandonment impacting eight or more equine are available.
 Support in the form of $500/horse (not to exceed $15,000) can be applied for by an equine rescue group, humane society or animal control agency.
-Verification of the number of animals impacted must be submitted with the online application either via reliable media coverage or an affidavit from the law enforcement agency involved in the seizure.
-Applications must be submitted within six months of the seizure.
+Verification of the number of animals impacted must be submitted with the online application through one of the following: 1) link to an accurate media report; 2) affidavit from law enforcement authorities with jurisdiction over the case, or 3) a report from the veterinarian of record covering all seized equine.
+Applications must be submitted within three months of the seizure.

 The ASPCA does not offer equine grants in the following areas: